Asteroid 2004 VN112

 Rise and Set Times

-Today's rise, transit and set times of Asteroid 2004 VN112 from Decatur, United States (all times relative to the local timezone America/Chicago):
+The following table lists today's rise, transit and set times of asteroid 2004 VN112 from Greenwich, UK (all times relative to the local timezone Europe/London):

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.